PoonAthitS/departure-delay-analysis-nyc-flight/README.md

 * Technologies: R, Tableau, tidyverse

 ## 1. Introduction
-This project aims to utilise R and [Tableau dashboard](https://public.tableau.com/views/DepartureDelayAnalysisonNYCflightin2013/Dashboard?:language=en-US&:display_count=n&:origin=viz_share_link) to visualize the New York city flight dataset in 2013 and gain insights regarding how to improve departure delay, which is one of the most addressed problems faced by all stakeholders within the supply chain of air travel.
+This project aims to utilise R and Tableau Dashboard to visualize the New York city flight dataset in 2013 and gain insights regarding how to improve departure delay, which is one of the most addressed problems faced by all stakeholders within the supply chain of air travel.
 We believe the four most critical factors - **time, weather, planes (age and type) and carrier** - entail departure delays.
 To quantify, we choose different indicators of departure delay to visualize, in terms of **average delay time (in minutes)**, **delay occurrences**, and **departure delay percentage**.
 Therefore, the analysis will provide the answers to the following questions:
 - Question 1: What is the time pattern of departure delay?
 - Question 2: What is the effect of weather on departure delay?
 - Question 3: What is the impact of carrier performance on departure delay?